anish9143/Cucumber/README.md

 This is a simple overview and basics of cucumber.
 Cucumber
   is a tool which implements BDD framework
-	it uses simple english text which is easy to understand and readability is better it used Gherkin language which is simple english keywords Given
+	it uses simple english text which is easy to understand and readability is better, it uses Gherkin language which is simple english keywords Given
 		When
 		Then